CriticalChicken/V2/README.md

 ### V2.0.19

-- Removed &ldquo;Contextual Related Posts&rdquo; plugin from single post pages, because it is *hopeless.* This will be migrated to YARPP in V2.1.
+- Removed &ldquo;Contextual Related Posts&rdquo; plugin from single post pages, because it is *hopeless.* This will be migrated to YARPP in Tri (V3.0).
 This is probably the last change for a while, as long as we don&rsquo;t find any more bugs

 ### V2.0.18

 - **SEO:** Fixed a major issue/oversight with our XML sitemap that was preventing most of our posts from appearing on it
-  - Backported the ChickenDefender function from V2.1 to automatically, permanently redirect &ldquo;overlapping&rdquo; taxonomies &ndash; e.g. the &ldquo;Ace Attorney (series)&rdquo; topic now redirects to the main Ace Attorney section
+  - Backported the ChickenDefender function from Tri (V3.0) to automatically, permanently redirect &ldquo;overlapping&rdquo; taxonomies &ndash; e.g. the &ldquo;Ace Attorney (series)&rdquo; topic now redirects to the main Ace Attorney section

 ### V2.0.17